Skip to content

 The green dot only shows up for mutual followers, not just anyone who follows you.
 Both people need to have Activity Status turned on to see each other’s status.
 So if you’re worried about a specific person seeing you online, keep in mind they’d need to have the feature enabled too.

 The timestamp disappears 48 hours after your last activity anyway.
-So if you haven’t opened TikTok in two days, your status goes invisible automatically, whether the feature is on or off.
+So if you haven’t opened TikTok in two days, your status quietly goes invisible — whether the toggle is on or off.

 #Controlling Who Sees Your Status (Without Turning It Off)